swarupgt/16-bit-computer-simulator/README.md

 As of April 2024, it runs all the instructions(`load`, `store`, `jump` and such) , has functioning I/O and caching.

+The heart of the project can be found in `simulator/src/main/java`.

 ### How to run
-1. The simulator can be easily run using the `java` command.
+1. The simulator (`simulator/target/simulator-1.0.0-jar-with-dependencies.jar`) can be easily run using the `java` command.
 For example on Linux -
 ```
-    $ java -jar SimulatorTeam5.jar
+    $ java -jar file.jar
 ```
 2. Press the `INIT` button to initialise the CPU.